lymhust/lymhust.github.io/_pages/about.md

 # 🔅 Interests
 - The Book of Changes (周易)☯️, Quantitative Trading💹, Throwing Cards (飞牌)♠️.
-- I have been experiencing some confusion regarding certain hexagrams (䷈䷘䷝).
+- I have been experiencing some confusion regarding certain hexagrams (䷈小畜,䷘无妄,䷝离).
 If you have a unique and insightful understanding of these hexagrams, I would be willing to pay for your consultation.
 Please feel free to contact me.